aam29dc/cxmatrix_cpp2/README.md

 };
 ````

 with inheritance, a calling function that uses the base class in the parameter is able to take derived classes as a value.
 It'll act as the base class.
+Derived classes cannot take base or classes before in ther chain hierarchy as a value in the parameter.
 Here: B inherits A, B is a subclass of A, etc.
 ````c++
 void takes_a(A* a) {
 	a->say();